Hypatchia/Hypatchia/README.md

 ## Hello There👋 It's Samia !
-#### Msc Student in Applied Statistics & Probabilities
+#### Msc Student in Applied Statistics & Probabilities at  https://www.usthb.dz/
 #### Bsc in Mathematics

 * I'm currently working on **Time Series Forecasting using RNNs and LSTMs (Long-short-term-memory)**
-* Working towards Learning about **modeling and simulation of Phenomena using random statistical and probabilistic models**
+* Learning about **modeling and simulation of Phenomena using random statistical and probabilistic models**
 * **Open for Collabs and Opportunities in :**

   ![](https://img.shields.io/badge/DATA-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)